andreasvitikan/covid_analytics/README.md

 and if the local JSON file is out-of-date it will be automatically updated by the script.
 The output data will be placed in the `data/latestData.csv` file.

+If you just want to append the day's values to the already existing CSV file simply use the --append flag (```./parse.py --append```).

 #### Known issues

 1. The number of confirmed cases for the start date of the data (17-03-2020) is **NOT** the daily changes